Disability Access Guide

 Signs and wayfinding

-New signs are currently being fitted.
+Signs are clear.
 The site is small, and wayfinding is not a problem.

 - Lights around college grounds turn on automatically at dusk.

 - Public areas generally well lit, though Latham Lawn area has fairly dim lighting at night.